vpinball/pinmame/README.md

 Splin Bingo, Playbar, Cirsa, Nondum / CIFA, Maibesa, ManilaMatic, Joctronic, Mirco, Sport Matic, Regama, Illinois Pinball.

-*Note: Emulation is not 100% working and correct for all hardware.*
+*Note: Emulation is not 100% working and correct for all hardware, but very close for the vast majority.*

 PinMAME is built as an add-on to the historic [MAME 0.76 Source Code](https://github.com/mamedev/historic-mame).
 Some of the original code was altered, and fixes from later MAME versions were applied.
 In addition, it can be compiled on unix platforms (including macOS) and is (hopefully) 100% compatible with 64bit CPU architectures/compiles by now.